T3SLA88/Udacity-Movie-Trailer/README.md

 ### Demo
 To try out the project you can open the `fresh_tomatoes.html` file from the source with your browser.

+### How to run the project
+To run this project
+- Open command prompt in the source folder and type `python entertainment_center.py`
+- Just double click the `entertainment_center.py` if python is preinstalled.

 ### Bugs
 There are no know Bugs as of now, but if you come accross any please open an [issue](https://github.com/T3SLA88/Udacity-Movie-Trailer/issues/new)